MozillaFoundation/foundation.mozilla.org/README.md

 ### Code tests

 When relevant, we encourage you to write tests.
-You can run the tests using the following commands
+You can run the tests using `inv docker-test`, or you can run the Node and Python testing suites separately:

 - Run Node tests: `inv docker-test-node`
 - Run Python tests: `inv docker-test-python`